 8. Go to the park, bike or hike

-Personally I believe engaging with nature and outdoor activities is the great equalizer to technology.
+I believe engaging with nature and outdoor activities are the great equalizer to technology.
 If you allow it, nature can completely disconnect you from this world for a time, relax your mind and bond you closer to others.
 Some of our best times as a family have been doing things like hiking up a mountain, camping, playing at the beach or simply…(see #2)

 9. Watching a sunset and then see the stars come out

 We watched a sunset together recently on vacation in Key West.
 Spectacular!
 But you don’t have to go on vacation for that.
 One happens every night.
 Take the kids to an open spot in the country or even someplace high up (like a downtown office building) and watch the sun slip away.

 Then, see who can spot the first star.
 Or better yet, wait a few hours until the sky is filled and do some stargazing.
 And for this one, I’m also OK if you combine activity with technology.
 There are some great stargazing apps out there that will help you navigate the night sky and bring those constellations alive.

 If you haven’t heard of this one, you really need to check it out at geocaching.com.
 I had no idea this activity was such a world phenomenon.

 It’s essentially an outdoor treasure hunt using GPS technology.
 (Yes, I realize once again I’m violating the premise of this article.
 But you as the parent can control the GPS.
 And really you need one – or a GPS app on a smartphone – to make this activity worthwhile.)